Dimach24/PbchReceiver/README.md

 Start from PbchReceiver.m file

-At the moment channelDecoding_polarDecoding() doesn't work correctly, that's why the module is unusable now.
+At the moment only MIB parser does not seems to work correctly.